romedtino/FortnitePTTWorkaround/README.md

 Sure no secrets here!
 Assuming you're reading this on GitHub, you should have access it to it!

 ## Am I going to get banned for using a "script"?
 I highly doubt it... all this really does is press the default talk command.
-We're not executing commands at a ridiculous rate which can trigger anti-cheat software.
-With that said, this is using the MIT license and what you do/not do with this code is on you.
+We're not *really* doing anything crazy like executing commands at a ridiculous rate or tapping in RAM which would trigger anti-cheat software.
+With that said, what you do/not do with this code is on you.